fassko/fassko.github.io/Content/blog/swiftui-map-markers.md

 ## TL;DR

-In iOS 17 with SwiftUI, developers have a variety of options for adding markers on the map.
+In iOS 17 with SwiftUI, developers have various options for adding markers on the map.
 We can pass a title and coordinate for a simple marker, utilize custom SVG images from the assets catalog for personalized markers, leverage built-in SF Symbols for standardized and customizable markers, use monogram text for elegant and compact markers, or employ custom labels for markers with rich textual information.
-Additionally, developers can style the markers' tint color, ensuring visual consistency and customization within their apps.
+Additionally, developers can style the markers' tint color, ensuring visual consistency and app customization.
 These features empower developers to create visually engaging and personalized map experiences seamlessly integrating with their app's design.

 ## Links